 Down can even be easily recycled.
 Read more here

 However, like any "industry" the procurement of down also has downsides.
 The welfare and feeding of geese and ducks hasn't always met the standards we would expect for the appropriate treatment of animals.

 VAUDE has committed itself to a clear standard: We only use down from slaughtered animals that were neither live-plucked nor bred for foie gras.

 VAUDE is Responsible Down Standard (RDS) certified.
 The certificate can be seen here.
 Since the launch of the Summer 2016 Collection, VAUDE has exclusively used down that has been certified in accordance with the RDS.

 All products with RDS-certified down are designated with the RDS label.

-The RDS is owned and maintained by the independent nonprofit organization, Textile Exchange.
-A test institute accredited by theTextile Exchange audits the entire supply chain of our down; from the parent farms to the slaughterhouses and distributors, and through to the processing of the down.
+The RDS is supported by the independent non-profit organization, Textile Exchange.
+A Textile Exchange-accredited testing institute audits the entire supply chain of our down, from the rearing to the slaughterhouse and to our down processing.

 Not only do we use new down, but starting with the Summer 2019 Collection we are also using 100 % recycled down as a thermal fill for our sleeping bags.
 Begininng with the Winter 2019 Collection we will also be offering clothing with recycled down.